-The new year is an ideal time to set new goals, as many vow to become more physically fit or get organized.
-The new year is also a great time to assess your finances, gain control, and stick to a new budget or savings plan.
-Taking control of your personal finances will allow you to save and prepare for unexpected expenses.Get financially fit this January.
-Follow these tips to get started.
+The new year is the perfect time to set new goals, as many vow to become more physically fit or get organized.
+The new year is also a great time to assess your finances, gain control of your spending, and commit to a new budget or savings plan.
+Taking the reins of your personal finances will allow you to save for the future and prepare for unexpected expenses.Get financially fit in 2020 by following these tips:

 Consider treating yourself to a post-holiday gift of a financial organizing system.
-Alphabetized file folders, or filing systems specifically for financial organization are available in January as people begin to prepare for tax season.
+Alphabetized file folders or filing systems specifically for financial organization are available in January as people begin to prepare for tax season.
 Take advantage and start the new year with an organizational system.
-While you're getting organized, consider buying a shredder to keep your personal information safe from identity theft.
+While you're getting organized, think about buying a shredder to keep your personal information safe from identity theft.

 Create a Budget

-Track your income and expenses to see how much money you have coming in and how much you spend.
-If you have debt, establishing a budget will help you pay down your debt while saving.
+Track your income and expenses to determine how much money you have coming in and how much you spend.
+If you have debt, consider establishing a budget that will help you pay down your debt while saving.
 Use computer software programs or basic budgeting worksheets to help create your budget.
 Include as much information as you can and review your budget regularly.
-Print several copies of this budgeting worksheet to help you get started.
+Print several copies of a budgeting worksheet to help you get started.

 - Identify how you spend your money

 - Set realistic goals, especially if you plan to cut some of your expenses